mtomko/jekyll-now/_posts/2017-07-28-Refactoring-With-Effects.md

 although they are still a little long.
 You can also see that the flow of control is distributed through all three functions, which means understanding the logic enough to modify or test it requires understanding all three functions both individually and as a whole.
+To follow the logic, we must trace the functions like a recursive descent parser.

 ### Refactoring with Monads
 Let's try a different approach to this code and see if we can do any